bhirendra/django_sass_base_template/README.md

 # django_sass_base_template
-Generally we gets fed up to setup the base css files for a new project, What we does is to write code from the beginning or just copy and paste the code from the other existing project.
+We often get fed up setting up base CSS files for every new project.
+What we usually end up doing is either writing everything from scratch or copy-pasting from an existing project.
-So no more wasting time from now on.
-Just clone this project repo, follow the usage and you are done.
+No more wasting time!
+Just clone this project repo, follow the usage instructions, and you're good to go.

 ## Requirements
 - [django-sass-processor](https://github.com/jrief/django-sass-processor "django-sass-processor")